kermitt2/delft/doc/classifiers.md

 > python3 delft/applications/citationClassifier.py train_eval --fold-count 10
 ```

-which should produce the following evaluation (using the 2-layers Bidirectional GRU model `gru`):
+which should produce the following evaluation, using the default 2-layers Bidirectional GRU model `gru`):

 ```
 Evaluation on 896 instances: